dotnet/WatsonWebserver/README.md

 Simple, scalable, fast, async web server for processing RESTful HTTP/HTTPS requests, written in C#.

-## New in v3.0.5
+## New in v3.0.6

-- Removed ThreadPool.QueueUserWorkItem in favor of unawaited Tasks
-- Removed .RunSynchronously in favor of .Wait for the default route, thereby eliminating an InvalidOperationException (thank you @at1993)
+- Async/await change in main request look to fix InvalidOperationException (thank you @zaksnet)
-- Properly firing ResponseSent events when the event callback is defined (thank you @at1993)
-- Fixed an issue where the file path for content routes was not properly constructed (thank you @zaksnet)
-- Added better documentation on event callbacks

 ## Key Changes from v2.x